 Part B is the most commonly utilized part of Original Medicare.
 It covers all outpatient care, doctor’s services, durable medical equipment (oxygen equipment, wheelchairs, walkers and hospital beds) and many preventive services.
 It also covers emergency room visits when you aren’t admitted as an inpatient.

 Unlike Part A, Part B has a monthly premium requirement.
-In 2020, the amount is anywhere between $144.60 and $491.60.
-A vast majority of people will pay the $144.60 premium.
-You qualify for the minimum premium if your adjusted gross income was below $87,000 two years ago.
-The higher your adjusted gross income, the higher your monthly premium.
+Part B will cost between $170.10 and $578.30 per month.
+A vast majority of people will pay the $170.10 premium.
+If you file an individual tax return and your income was below $91,000 two years ago, then you will pay the lower amount of $170.10.
+The higher your adjusted gross income, the higher your monthly Part B premium.
 The Part B premium will come directly out your Social Security benefit payment.

 You may not need to enroll in Medicare Part B if you or your spouse is still working and have health coverage through an employer.
 You will need to contact your employer’s benefit administrator to find out how your health coverage interacts with Medicare.
 Go to Medicare Enrollment for more on Part B enrollment options.